-It is ideally suited for the handling of slurries, liquids with large amounts of suspended solids, and systems that convey solid material pneumatically.
+It is ideally suited for handling slurries, liquids with large amounts of suspended solids, and systems that convey solid material pneumatically.

 Pinch Valve – Advantages

-- It can be used for application where corrosion or metal contamination of the fluid might be a problem.
+- It can be used for applications where corrosion or metal contamination of the fluid might be a problem.
 The flow from the valve is straight without any obstruction.

 - There are no internal moving parts in contact with the fluid hence, low maintenance cost.

 - It cannot be used in high-temperature-pressure applications and gas media.